Anne Hathaway: Early life and background

 Anne Jacqueline "Annie" Hathaway was born on November 12, 1982, in the Brooklyn borough of New York City.
-Her father, Gerald, is a labor attorney, and her mother, Kate (née McCauley), is a former actress.
+She is of Irish, English, German and French descent, her father Gerald, was a labor attorney, and her mother, Kate (née McCauley), is a former actress.
 Hathaway's maternal grandfather was WIP (AM) Philadelphia radio personality Joe McCauley.
-Her mother is of Irish descent, and her father has Irish, French, English, and German ancestry.
-Hathaway was named after Shakespeare's wife.
+According to The Daily Telegraph, she was named after William Shakespeare's wife.
 She has an older brother, Michael, and a younger brother, Thomas.
 When Hathaway was six, the family moved to Millburn, New Jersey, where she was raised.

 At age eight, when Hathaway watched her mother perform in the first national tour of Les Misérables as Fantine, she instantly became fascinated with the stage, but her parents were not keen on allowing her to pursue an acting career.
 After this, Kate quit acting to raise Hathaway and her brothers.
 Hathaway was raised as Roman Catholic with what she considers to be "really strong values" and wished to be a nun during her childhood, but acting was always a high priority for her.
 Her relationship with the Catholic Church changed at age fifteen, after learning that her older brother was gay.
-Her family left the church, converting to Episcopalianism because of its acceptance of homosexuality, but eventually left that too.
+Her family left the church, joining the Episcopal Church because of its acceptance of homosexuality, but they eventually left that too.
 In 2009, Hathaway described her religious beliefs as "a work in progress".